Katsevich-Lab/import-papalexi-2021/README.md

 The top-level offsite `papalexi_2021` data directory contains two
 subdirectories: `processed` and `raw`.
 The `raw` subdirectory contains the raw data, and the `processed` subdirectory contains the processed data in ODM format.
-There are three subdirectories in the `processed` subdirectory, each corresponding to a diffrent modality: gene, gRNA, and protein.
+There are four subdirectories in the `processed` subdirectory, each corresponding to a diffrent modality: gene, gRNA (expressions), gRNA (assignments), and protein.

 ``` r
 # top-level directory